med-seg/kidney/README.md

 **1)  trainTest_gh.py**

-This file is the main program for executing the training stage (trainMode) or testing stage (testModel) of a kidneys detection model or a kidneys segmentation model.
+This file is the main program for executing the training stage (trainMode) or testing stage (testMode) of a kidneys detection model or a kidneys segmentation model.
 Please comment and un-comment the model you wish to train/test and select network type (netNdx) and change additional parameters where necessary.

 **2) selectTrainAndTestSubjects_gh.py**